-All other necessary paperwork should be completed and submitted to the Office of Graduate Studies and Research four weeks prior to the start date to ensure all departments have sufficient processing time.
+All other necessary paperwork should be completed and submitted to the appropriate departments (See Appendix A) four weeks prior to the start date to ensure all departments have sufficient processing time.

-No GA may begin working until all paperwork has been submitted to the Office of Graduate Studies and Research.
+No GA may begin working until all paperwork has been submitted to the Graduate School.

-5. Renewal of Appointment
+Renewal of Appointment